 - Pour the egg whites and sugar into a heatproof bowl.
 Place it on top of a double boiler over a pot of simmering water.
 Whisk continually until the mixture reaches 150 degrees Farenheit or the sugar crystals have dissolved.

-- In the bowl of a stand mixer beat the mixture on high speed until it is a white and fluffy meringue, stiff, glossy and durable – about 3 minutes.
+- In the bowl of a stand mixer beat the mixture on medium speed until soft peaks form.
+Raise it up to high speed until stiff, glossy and durable – about 3 minutes.

 - Divide meringue into three separate bowls.